 Bill, a Portland native, recently retired from the corporate world where he oversaw the daily operations of the prospering business he founded nearly 45 years ago.
 Since acquiring the vineyard in 2005, it has been Bill’s passion to learn and preserve the art of winemaking, maintain a sustainable vineyard, and create a place for his community to enjoy.

 Sheila, originally from Bend, also enjoyed a rewarding career in the corporate world with a strong focus on sales, startups, and her own business.
 As a self described, “Girl of Nature”, the garden is her special corner of the estate, whether it’s tending the organic vegetables she cooks for friends and family or the beautiful ornamental plants that make the grounds so inviting.

 The vineyard is situated on the South side of the Chehalem Mountains at an elevation of 500’ to 550’.
+We are unique in that we are located both in the Chehalem Mountains AVA as well as the newly created Laurelwood District AVA.
 We sit on a North/South slope and the vineyard crowns East to West, where we can capture the long cool morning sun and the hotter shorter afternoon exposure.
 We farm 100% sustainably and earned our LIVE Certification with the 2012 harvest.
 We dry farm and have learned through expert vineyard management and experienced wine making techniques to handle the various curve balls thrown by Mother Nature each year.
 The vines are grafted to root stock and planted in Laurelwood soil (a powdery volcanic soil) atop a hard clay sub-soil.
 This unique combination of soils, premium Pinot Noir and Chardonnay clones, vineyard management, and winemaking result in unique and distinctive wines.